TD Ameritrade 529 College Savings Plan

 Contributing to the plan is simple and easy.
 You can deposit by check, set up an Automatic Investment Plan, or contribute through automatic payroll deduction (if your employer provides this service).

 Flexibility: Account flexibility is a key component of the TD Ameritrade 529 College Savings Plan.
 Withdrawals from your account can be used at eligible schools nationwide.
-The TD Ameritrade 529 College Savings Plan covers almost all expenses related to college including tuition, fees, reasonable room and board, books, equipment, and supplies.
+The TD Ameritrade 529 College Savings Plan covers almost all expenses related to college including tuition, fees, reasonable room and board, books, computer equipment and software, and supplies.
 Reasonable room and board are considered qualified expenses if the student is enrolled at least half time.
 If a child decides not to attend college or does not use all of the funds, the account beneficiary can be changed to another member of the family.

 The account owner may close the account or withdraw all or a portion of the funds at any time, even for non college-related expenses; however, the earnings portion of any funds withdrawn for nonqualified expenses will be subject to the distributee’s income tax rate plus a 10% federal penalty on the earnings portion of the withdrawal.

 If the beneficiary receives a scholarship, the account owner may withdraw funds up to the amount of the scholarship without paying the 10% federal penalty on the earnings portion of the withdrawal.
 The IRS penalty is also waived if the beneficiary dies or becomes disabled.

 Choices: The diversified investment menu is an important differentiator for the TD Ameritrade 529 College Savings Plan.
 Because there are several investment options, you have the freedom to choose the path that's right for you.
 Each investment option is designed to help you invest toward the increasing cost of higher education.
 For more detailed information, see Investment Options.

 The forms needed to make changes to an existing account or to request a withdrawal can be accessed online or requested by phone or via e-mail.
 To download a form, please select it from the list below; then complete it and mail it to: